 Yes, it is possible to have too much of a good thing and people without a gallbladder or low bile production may need to watch fat intake and utilize enzymes to help with digestion (and favor coconut oil which is the only fat that doesn’t require bile for digestion so score yet another point for coconut oil).
 And people with heart disease or markers for it need to watch their consumption of fat and hope for a time machine so that they can go back in time and prevent oxidation, transfat consumption and too many refined carbohydrates (the real impetus for heart disease, not cholesterol—yes a whole other topic in and of itself).

 When I cook (and eat), I run through a checklist in my mind… Veggies (check), protein (check) and fat (check).
 Of course in cooking classes, when I run through this checklist out loud and I say, “oh, we need some fat,” it startles folks, because I’m taking it to its base level and everybody knows that fat is bad—right?
-I guess I could say instead, “oh, we need a polyunsaturated fatty acid so that we’ll feel satiated from our meal and be able to think through how to clean up this mess.”
+I guess I could say instead, “oh, we need a polyunsaturated fatty acid or a naturally saturated fatty acid so that we’ll feel satiated from our meal and be able to think through how to clean up this mess.”

 So, go ahead… Add that blurb of olive oil to your veggies after they are cooked, consume that coconut milk ice cream after dinner and by all means if you are going to eat dairy, please don’t eat non-fat or low fat dairy.
 My dears what is the purpose of consuming the dairy protein if you aren’t going to help it do its thing with fat.
 And you need the fat to slow down the dairy sugars in your blood stream so it doesn’t require a surge of insulin—lactose is a sugar.
 Plus, nonfat and lowfat yogurts usually have some pretty creepy ingredients added to them.
 For instance Dannon nonfat yogurt contains modified food starch, fructose (sugar), natural and artificial flavors (like there is much of a difference), preservatives, colorings and three artificial sweeteners (aspartame, acesulfame K and sucralose).
 Please, please, please… choose full fat yogurt instead.